mkutr/recipe-generation/README.md

 ### Text-to-Image using GloVe and Deep Convolution GAN

-Below is the [sample codes](demo/dcgan_train.py) to train the DCGan on a set of pokemon samples of pair (image, text)
+Below is the [sample codes](demo/dcgan_train.py) to train the DCGan on a set of food-photo samples paired (image, text)

 ```python
 import os